VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 Market multipliers and alpha can be updated at anytime and then need to be propagated to all users.
 Changes will be gradually applied to users as they borrow/supply assets and their individual scores are recalculated.
 This strategy has limitations because the scores will be wrong in aggregate until all Prime users have interacted with the markets.

 To mitigate this issue, Venus will supply a script that will use the permission-less function `updateScores` to update the scores of all users.
-This script won’t pause the market or `Prime` contract.
-Scores need to be updated in multiple transactions because it will run out of gas trying to update all scores in 1 transaction.
+This script won’t pause market and `Prime` contracts.
+The scores will need to be updated in multiple transactions because a single transaction will run out of gas trying to update all scores.

 As the market won't be paused, there could be inconsistencies because there will be user supply/borrow transactions in between updating scores transactions.
 These inconsistencies will be very minor compared to letting it update gradually when users will borrow/supply.